Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 ### The Basic Of Argparse Module

-let's see simple example of the above module
+let's see an simple example of the above module

 ```python
 import argparse